MO-RISE/crowsnest-connector-udp-nmea/README.md

-# crowsnest-connector-udp-nmea
+# Crowsnest-connector-udp-nmea

-A crowsnest microservice for connecting to NMEA UDP stream
+A crowsnest microservice for connecting to NMEA UDP stream GNSS data.

-### How it works
+## How it works

-For now, this microservice jsut does the basics.
+For now, this microservice just does the basics.

-- Connects to UPD
+- Connects to UPD/Multicast stream
-- Listens on the continuous stream
-- Transform these 0183 or 2000 NMEA senteces
+- Transform 0183 NMEA sentences to JSON
-- Wraps into a brefv message and outputs over MQTT
+- Wraps into a brefv message over MQTT the RAW NMEA and JSON parsed data

-### Typical setup (docker-compose)
+### Typical setup: docker-compose.nmea-anavs.yml

-docker-compose.udp-nmea.yml

 ```yaml
 version: "3"